Libensemble/libensemble/docs/papers/joss/paper.md

 paradigm eliminates the need for users to explicitly define task dependencies.
 Instead, it emphasizes data dependencies between these customizable Python user functions.
-This modular design also lends itself to exploiting the large library of example user functions that are provided with libEnsemble or available from the community (e.g., [@libEnsembleCommunityExamples]), maximizing code reuse.
+This modular design also lends itself to exploiting the large library of example user functions provided with libEnsemble or available from the community (e.g., [@libEnsembleCommunityExamples]), maximizing code reuse.
 For instance, users can readily choose an existing generator function and tailor a simulator function